 Basic Code Sample

-Setting up a map is pretty easy, the basic code is as simple as this:
+Setting up a map is pretty easy.
+The basic code is as simple as this:

-CLLocationCoordinate2D is simply the longitude and latitude of a specific coordinate of the map which can be done by simply doing it like this
+)CLLocationCoordinate2D is the longitude and latitude of a specific coordinate on the map.

 CLLocationCoordinate2D(